-The Tier 1 Graduate Entrepreneur Visa is aimed at individuals with a Bachelors, Masters or PhD degree with a viable business idea they want to put into action in the UK.
-It offers an excellent opportunity for ambitious, entrepreneurial minded graduates to start their career and pursue their Big Idea where this is wider benefit to the UK economy.
+Replacing the Tier 1 Graduate Entrepreneur Visa is the new Start-Up route, aimed at individuals with a viable business idea they want to put into action in the UK.

 What is a Tier 1 Graduate Entrepreneur Visa?